Shrijeeth/Claude_Code_Best_Practices/notes/4_Adding_Features_in_Claude_Code.md

 ### Feature Requirements

-Add a "New Chat" button that:
+Add a "New Session" button that:

 - Clears the conversation in the chat window
-- Starts a new session
+- Starts a new session with a fresh session_id
 - Handles necessary cleanup
 - Doesn't require page refresh